wearemothership/react-fast-scroll-pdf/README.md

 - width: (required) the width of the page in px.
 - height: (required) the height of the page in px.
 - type: (optional) one of "place" or "canvas" for placeholder or image canvas.
-- loadingImage: (optional) an image src string to display in the centre of the loading page (jpeg, gif etc);
+- loadingImage: (optional) an image src string to display in the centre of the loading page (png, jpeg, gif etc);
 - spin: (optional) a boolean whether to spin the image (default: false)

 ### usePDF
 - source: (required) a PDFJS source object (see below)
 - loadingImage: (optional) an image that will be spun in the middle of loading pages (default: Font Awesome Spinner).
 - spinLoadingImage: (optional) Whether to spin the loading image (default: false)
-- quality: (optional) jpeg image quality between 1 and 100. (default: 80)
+- quality: (optional) png image quality between 1 and 100. (default: 80)
 - enableAnnotations: (optional) whether to create an annotations layer. (default: true)

 ## usePDF return